-New trial drug shows potential for treating kidney cancers, obesity
+New trial drug shows potential for treating kidney cancers, obesity and diabetes

 30 April 2013

 An experimental drug designed to block a protein that is overactive in kidney cancer significantly reduced tumour growth in animals.
 Combining with another drug already used to treat the cancer it improved the effectiveness of both.